The average hourly pay for a Bill / Account Collector is $16.35.

 - Ensure collections operations function smoothly and effectively.

-Pay by Experience Level for Bill / Account Collector
+What is the Pay by Experience Level for Bill / Account Collectors?

 Pay Difference by Location